2021 planner 101 – printables – spreads – stickers

 Alright, so maybe this one is just a little on the fun side, but planner accessories can be productive too!
 Grab some stickers so that you can add exactly what’s most important and you can also jazz it up according to your style.

 When your planning sessions get a little dull, stickers are always an easy fix.
-Click here to see all your farmhouse inspired options.
-You can even add stickers like work out or water bottles to help you remind to drink your water.
+You can even add stickers like work out or water bottles to help you remind yourself to drink your water.
 Keep track of weather weekly or even food stickers to add to a shopping list at the end of the week.
 Whatever helps you stay more organized!

 Think about your planner’s size carefully